 Depression before joint replacement, depression after joint replacement

-In May 2017 issue of the prestigious British Journal of Surgery, researchers at the University of Manchester wrote about patients who underwent hip replacements, knee replacements, hernia repairs, varicose vein operations.
+In the May 2017 issue of the prestigious British Journal of Surgery, (5) researchers at the University of Manchester wrote about patients who underwent hip replacements, knee replacements, hernia repairs, varicose vein operations.

 - Patients with moderate anxiety or depression had an increased probability of wound complications after a hip replacement.

-- They were more likely to be readmitted for a wound complication and had an increased duration of hospital stay by 0·19 days.
-Estimated associations between anxiety/depression and surgical complications were consistent across all four types of operations and for each measure of anxiety and/or depression.2
+- Patients were more likely to be readmitted for a wound complication and had increased duration of hospital stay by 0·19 days.
+Estimated associations between anxiety/depression and surgical complications were consistent across all four types of operations and for each measure of anxiety and/or depression.

-It is somewhat assumed that a patient with significant joint pain will have a happy disposition once that knee pain is alleviated to their, the patient’s, satisfaction.
+It is somewhat assumed that a patient with significant joint pain will have a happy disposition once that joint pain is alleviated.
 This is not the case for many patients.
 Now doctors are trying to figure out the cause and effect and one thing they are finding is that joint replacement does not reduce mental health concerns.

-New research in the medical journal Aging and Mental Health says: “Total Joint Replacement patients did not show any clinically meaningful reductions in symptoms of depression or anxiety, following surgery.“3
+- Research in the medical journal Aging and Mental Health says: “Total Joint Replacement patients did not show any clinically meaningful reductions in symptoms of depression or anxiety, following surgery.“(6)

 Doctors in Serbia examined factors associated with severe postoperative pain in patients with total hip replacement.
-Patients with severe anxiety, depression and Type D personality (tendency to worry or lack self-assurance) appear to be at risk of developing severe postoperative pain.
-In addition, being female and the intensity of pain immediately after procedure were found to be important risk factors as well.5
+Patients with severe anxiety, depression, and Type D personality (tendency to worry or lack self-assurance) appear to be at risk of developing severe postoperative pain.
+In addition, being female and the intensity of pain immediately after the procedure was found to be important risk factors as well.
+(7)

-In the medical journal Pain, doctors found a significant connection between postsurgical anxiety and acute pain and this was confirmed by showing the relevance of psychological factors, over and above other potential clinical predictors that may lead to excessive or acute pain after surgery.
-It was recommended that doctors should target interventions aimed at acute postsurgical pain and anxiety management following major joint replacement.6
+In the medical journal Pain, doctors found a significant connection between postsurgical anxiety and acute pain, and this was confirmed by showing the relevance of psychological factors, over and above other potential clinical predictors that may lead to excessive or acute pain after surgery.
+It was recommended that doctors should target interventions aimed at acute postsurgical pain and anxiety management following major joint replacement.
+(8)

 A multi-national study including doctors from the US, Germany, and Sweden found that 10% of patients in their study used antidepressants and these patients had poorer Quality of Life and higher levels of pain before and after surgery.
-The study concluded preoperative antidepressant use was independently associated with low patient reported outcomes one year after total hip replacement.
-Clinicians are encouraged to screen for antidepressant use preoperatively.7
+The study concluded preoperative antidepressant use was independently associated with low patient-reported outcomes one year after total hip replacement.
+Clinicians are encouraged to screen for antidepressant use preoperatively.
+(9)

 - When depression and anxiety prevent healing of back pain